Telltale Signs That Your Air Conditioner’s Compressor is damaged

 Problems with your AC’s compressor are serious.
 As you may know, the compressor makes up the heart of your AC.
 The compressor pressurizes the refrigerant so that it can absorb atmospheric heat inside your space, and then release it outside.
 When your AC compressor is damaged, you may need to either replace it or purchase a new AC system altogether.
 Dorin has a variety of compressors tailored to suit your AC needs.
 Here are some telltale signs that your AC is failing and needs professional attention.

 It is easy to tell that your compressor is not turning on.
-You may be inside your home or office space, and it’s too hot, yet your air conditioner doesn’t seem to achieve cooling your space to your desired temperatures.
+You may be inside your home or office space, and it’s too hot, yet your air conditioner’s compressor doesn’t seem to cool your space to your desired temperatures.
 When you look at the indoor AC unit, the fans may seem to work just fine.
-However, on checking the condensing unit, you may notice that your compressor isn’t running, despite hearing the fan as well as seeing that there is power supply.
+However, on checking the condensing unit, you may notice that your compressor isn’t running, despite hearing the fan as well as seeing that there is a power supply.
 In case you try to turn down your thermostat to fix this issue, and it refuses to come on, then your compressor may be failing.

 1. Your AC may produce a ticking noise